 6.03 There shall be adequate conference rooms for faculty use, study areas for students, and meeting space for student organizations.
-Suggested Evidence of Compliance: Description of such resources and documentation of adequacy of these areas.

 LSP students and faculty have access to the KSLS Departmental Conference Room, eight classrooms, a computer laboratory along with a dance studio.
 The establishment of an Exercise Physiology Laboratory is in progress for student instruction, practice, research, and study.
-Meeting spaces for student organizations and announcements of activities is facilitated through Student Affairs.
+Meeting spaces for student organizations and announcements of activities is facilitated through

+Student Affairs.
 Additional spaces for study is provided in the student lounge area located in the Favrot Student Union and in the Fredrick C. Hobdy Assembly Center located in the Mary A. Hobdy Foyer on the main corridor of the Second Level.
+LINK(S)